05 Jan My 2018 Skincare Routine

 AM: If you had asked me what I did 6 months ago, I would have said I rinse my Retin-A off in the morning and apply my prescription topical clindamycin phosphate 1% and then sometimes Eau Thermale Avene sunscreen (or Benefit’s is also a favorite).
 Now I have a whole routine beyond icing and massaging the puff out of my face on days I’m wearing makeup.
 (That’s a whole other post.)

 - Light face rinse.
 Couple of splashes.
 No cleanser.
+It’s too drying for me to wash twice a day.

 - IsClinical Pro Heal Serum – I love the feel of this stuff, but that’s not why I use it.
 This serum combines Vitamin C, Olive Leaf Extract, Vitamin E and Vitamin A providing a ton of antioxidants and super healing.
 It’s perfect for treating rosacea (which I have mildly), cystic acne (which I medicate with Ortho TriCyclen Low & 75 Mg Spirnolacotone daily), insect bites and some forms of dermatitis.
 Zinc Sulfate enhances wound healing and is anti-inflammatory.
 I even use it on this stubborn curling iron burn on my arm from 9 months ago.